SKIN CANCER WARNING SIGNS AND SYMPTOMS

 These skin cancer symptoms are more likely to be found on the trunk of the body or the legs as compared to the other types of skin cancer.
 These are the skin areas that only receive periodic sun exposure, but usually burn when they do.

 Whenever the skin cancer warning signs outlined on this page are noticed it is a good idea to visit a physician or dermatologist.
-It may not be skin cancer in the end, but the only true method to be sure is with a proper diagnosis by a qualified medical professional.
+It may not be one of the 3 types of skin cancer in the end, but the only true method to be sure is with a proper diagnosis by a qualified medical professional.
 Avoid delays in going to see a physician.
 Early diagnosis translates to treatments that have a greater rate of success.
 Do not ignore the skin cancer warning signs.